JosiePark/JosiePark.github.io/_pages/cv.md

     * Focus was on reconstructing handwriting.
     * Used Microsoft Azure's Read API to guide the process.
     * Managed to construct most popular drug names with accuracy of 98\%.

+* Summer 2018 - Summer Research Assistant, Met Office
+  * I worked alongside the Dynamics Research group at the Met Office.
+I tested a finite volume numerical method used for modelling the transport equation and isolated causes of any inaccuracies due to the new cubed-sphere grid, and suggested possible solutions which were then collected into a report advising the team based on my results.
+All code was written in Python, and I presented the results to colleagues at Imperial.

+* 2017 - 2019 - Graduate Teaching Assistant, Imperial College London
+  * Supervised problems classes and marked assessments for MATLAB, Python and Mechanics courses.

+* Summer 2012 - Statistician, Wheelright, Begbroke Science Park, Woodstock
+  * Responsible for collecting and presenting daily tyre pressure data and investigating the cause of incorrect readings or data outliers.

 Skills
 ======